 Protests and Political Dissidence

 Dissidence is probably Cuba’s oldest tradition.
-It pre-dates Castro’s government by a long shot – before the current dictatorship there was a succession of unpopular U.S.-backed leaders, and before that the Spanish grossly exploited Cuba’s resources and native people.
+It pre-dates Castro’s government by a long shot – before the current government there was a succession of unpopular U.S.-backed leaders, and before that the Spanish grossly exploited Cuba’s resources and native people.

 In 2003 things came to a head during Cuba’s Black Spring, when Castro’s government rounded up 75 dissidents and 29 journalists.
 They were all accused of colluding with the United States, and many of them received jail sentences between 10 and 20 years.
-Yet despite the risks, representatives from these groups continue to show up at important state-run events.